Recent Work Describing the Boston Spa Permian Limestones

 The group has also looked at other sites on the Thorp Arch side of the River Wharfe and has realised that there is a lot more information to discover.
 The geology covers the Permian Cadeby Formation, formerly known as the Lower Magnesian Limestone.
 The Hampole Beds, which are an important geological boundary within the Cadeby Formation, have been identified in a quarry at Thorp Arch, which is exciting as we know of only one other site in West Yorkshire.

 With the information available so far, the group decided to prepare a leaflet - Boston Spa Riverside Cliffs: Rocks and Landscape - explaining the geology of the Boston Spa area.
 This is now available free from libraries in Boston Spa and Wetherby as a paper copy.
-It is also available as a downloadable pdf and can be downloaded by clicking this link.

 The geological research is by no means finished, as the group wants to continue finding out about the environment of deposition of the Cadeby Formation on the edge of the Permian Zechstein Sea, its fossils and its features.
 We have enlisted the help of several professional geologists and the work is continuing!
 Further more detailed information will be added on the West Yorkshire Geology Trust site as it becomes available.